mailtolocom/WebAccessibilizer/readme.md

 * assign the following key shortcut to bring the focus to the element;;
 * assign the following key shortcut to click on the element;
 * automatically hide the element;
-* assign the following html attribute to the element.
+* assign the following html attribute to the element.;
+* Assign the following style to the element

 When some of these action are choosen, it will trigger the appearence of additional field in wich some other argument will be asked to fill.